213180254syl/SunYilong.github.io/README.md

  * Built quantitative relationships between the anti-interference performance and noise figure index of the circuits

- * Tested different structures like __n-path filter, ADPLL, nonreciprocal filter, etc.__ to meet the specifications for an improvement on preexisting models
+ * Tested different structures like __analog front-ends with n-path filter, mixer-first, etc.__ to meet the specifications for an improvement on preexisting models

  * Patent pending on tape and paper from the research results

  * I learned in the lab to use __Cadence ADE__ to test the performance of the circuits and adjust the circuit structure and transistor parameters based on the simulation results.

-2) __Design of Wideband Reconfigurable Anti-Interference Receiver__
+2) __Design of Software Defined Radio Simulation Toolbox__

  * Designed a graphical user interface of Software Defined Radio (SDR) with C++